 - Keep all documents such as: auto repair bills, official police report, etc.

 - Check your insurance policy for coverage information

 What is a Deductible?

-A deductible is the amount you have contracted for with your insurance company to pay out-of-pocket before the insurance company will pay for any covered losses.
+A deductible is the amount you have contracted with your insurance company to pay out-of-pocket before they pay for any covered losses.
 If you get involved in a car accident, your deductible is subtracted from your claim reimbursement.

 A deductible can be a fixed financial amount or a percentage of a policy’s total insurance coverage.
 The amount is determined by your policy’s terms, which may be found on the declarations (or front) page of most homeowners and auto insurance contracts.